A Fresh Take on Outlet Shopping in Japan! Shop, Eat, and Play at THE OUTLETS!

 Open Air Market

-The Murakami-Taisai is counted among the "Three Great Takamachi Festivals of Niigata" (Takamachi = festival day), and many outdoor stalls are set up.
+The Murakami Festival is counted among the "Three Great Takamachi Festivals of Niigata" (Takamachi = festival day), and many outdoor stalls are set up.
 If you come across a stall selling "Poppoyaki" (also called "Joukipan"), which is often sold at festivals in the Kaetsu region of Niigata Prefecture, be sure to buy some and try it.
 It has a chewy texture and the sweetness of brown sugar.

-Date and time: July 6th (Sat) to 8th (Mon), 2024 (Varies by stall) - Around 22:00
+Date and time: July 6th (Sun) to 8th (Tue), 2025.
+Opening times vary by stall ...

 How to get to Murakami City, Niigata Prefecture